Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 Gyms and Fitness Studios

-If you’re looking to join a gym in Berlin, then you’ll be spoilt for choice.
-There are literally hundreds of gyms spread across the city, so joining a gym will be quick and easy.
+If you’re looking to join a gym in Berlin, you’ll have endless opportunities to stay fit and active.
+With hundreds of gyms and fitness studios spread across the city, finding one that suits your lifestyle will be quick and easy.

-If you would like to try out Holmes Place, we’re giving away a free weekly pass which gives you access to any of their gyms in Germany.
-Simply send an email with referral code “NomadAndInLove” to claim your free weekly pass.
+🔥 Bonus Tip: If you’d like to try out Holmes Place for yourself, we’re giving away a free weekly pass that grants you access to any of their gyms in Berlin.
+Just send an email with the referral code ‘NomadAndInLove’ to claim your free pass, and get a taste of the premium gym experience.

 Cost of a Night Out in Berlin

-Eating out, clubbing, exploring Christmas markets in Berlin, and entertainment in general all costs money.
+Eating out, clubbing, exploring Christmas markets, and entertainment in general all costs money.
 The frequency at which you partake in these things will determine the amount of money you should budget.

-As the cost of living in Berlin is lower compared to other European cities, you’ll be pleasantly surprised that things cost less.
-Here’s a range of prices from lowest to most expensive you can expect to pay for entertainment in Berlin:
+As the cost of living in Berlin is lower compared to other European cities, you’ll be pleasantly surprised that things generally cost less.
+Here’s a range of prices from lowest to most expensive you can expect to pay for a night out in Berlin:

 Entertainment | Range (Low to High) |